Home » Uncategorized (Page 2)

 A priest eulogized Cacho in Saint Edmund’s parish church.
 Ernesto himself spoke at the funeral, but could not finish.
 Now, years later, still looking out his office window, still muttering imprecations at Chuy y Los Locos, Ernesto recalled a visit to their house by Polaco himself, on tour from Argentina, and a musician friend of whom Ernesto’s father had been a true fan, a man who had written an immortal tango about his own father’s death entitled Adios Nonino.
 The little boy, five years old, had been stunned by his father’s surprised, noisy amazement when the other musician had come in the front door of the house behind the celebratory, much-welcomed Polaco.

 “Maestro Astor,” Cacho whispered, shaking his head and taking Astor into his arms.
 “Welcome!”
 He turned toward Ernesto. “¡Chico! ¡Imagináte!
 Astor Piazzolla!”

 “Each of those envelopes contains something, no, Ernesto?”
 Cacho said.
 “They’re like tangos, no?
 Like Astor’s tangos.
 Each one with some surprise.
 With a secret, a heart of some kind.”
 He laughed.
 “Secretos.”
 His thin, dark face broadened with a smile.
-“Secrets, eh? ¿No te rompen la cabeza?
-That’s like saying in English…like…something like ’Don’t they drive your heart crazy?’”
+“Secrets. ¿No te rompen la cabeza?
+That’s like saying in English…like…something like ’Don’t they break your heart?’”

 Because of the mystery of it, the boy had always cherished the question, and still did.